Rule 173-39-02.1 | ODA provider certification: adult day service.

 (b) A social profile including social activity patterns, major life events, community services, caregiver data, formal and informal support systems, and behavior patterns.

-(d) Health assessment: No later than thirty days after the individual's initial attendance at the center or before the individual receives the first ten units of service at the center, whichever comes first, the provider shall either obtain a health assessment of each individual from a licensed healthcare professional whose scope of practice includes health assessments or shall require a staff member who is such a licensed healthcare professional to perform a health assessment of each individual.
-The health assessment shall include the individual's psychosocial profile and shall identify the individual's risk factors, diet, and medications.
-If the licensed healthcare professional who performs the health assessment is not a staff member of the provider, the provider shall retain a record of the professional's name and phone number.
+(c) Health assessment: No later than thirty days after the individual's initial attendance at the center or before the individual receives the first ten units of service at the center, whichever comes first, the provider shall obtain a health assessment of each individual from a licensed healthcare professional whose scope of practice includes health assessments or an employee who is such a licensed healthcare professional to perform a health assessment of each individual.
+The health assessment shall include the individual's psychosocial profile and identify the individual's risk factors, diet, and medications.
+If the licensed healthcare professional who performs the health assessment is not an employee of the provider, the provider shall retain a record of the professional's name and phone number.

-(iii) Specific goals, objectives, and planned interventions of ADS that meet the goals;.
+(iv) Describe the individual's specific goals, objectives, and planned interventions of ADS that meet the goals.

-(f) Plan of treatment: Before administering medication or meals with a therapeutic diet, and before providing a nursing service, nutrition consultation, physical therapy, or speech therapy, the provider shall obtain a plan of treatment from a licensed healthcare professional whose scope of practice includes making plans of treatment.
+(e) Plan of treatment: Before administering medication or meals with a therapeutic diet, and before providing a nursing service, nutrition consultation, physical therapy, or speech therapy, the provider shall obtain a plan of treatment from a licensed healthcare professional whose scope of practice includes making plans of treatment.
 The provider shall obtain the plan of treatment at least every ninety days for each individual that receives medication, a nursing service, nutrition consultation, physical therapy, or speech therapy.
 For diet orders that may be part of a plan of treatment, a new diet order is not required every ninety days.
-Instead, the provider shall comply with the diet-order requirements for therapeutic diets under rule 5160-44-11 of the Administrative Code.
+Instead, the provider is subject to the diet-order requirements for therapeutic diets under rule 5160-44-11 of the Administrative Code.

 (i) Frequency: The provider shall conduct a conference for each individual at least once every six months.

-(iii) Revise activity plan: If the conference participants identify changes in the individual's health needs, condition, preferences, or responses to the service, the provider shall obtain the services of a licensed healthcare professional whose scope of practice includes developing activity plans to revise the activity plan accordingly or shall require a staff member who is such a licensed healthcare professional to revise the activity plan accordingly.
+(iii) Revise activity plan: If the conference participants identify changes in the individual's health needs, condition, preferences, or responses to the service, the provider shall obtain the services of a licensed healthcare professional whose scope of practice includes developing activity plans to revise the activity plan accordingly or an employee who is such a licensed healthcare professional to revise the activity plan accordingly.

 (i) Posters in prominent locations throughout the center.